SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Commands/Z-OrderCommands/SendBackward/README.md

 #SendBackward Sample

-This sample demonstrate how to execute the SendBackward command.
+This sample demonstrates how to execute the SendBackward command.
 The SendBackward command visually moves the selected elements behind the underlying element.

 Demo Link: